 As this exam consists of 2 phases, so we need to prepare accordingly for that exam.

 To start preparation, the candidate must first free their mind from all the distractions and stresses related to studies.
 After that, candidates can plan their studies.
-To relax their mind, the candidates should try meditation, and it will be helpful for them to start their preparation to begin anew.
+To relax their mind, the candidates should try meditation and it will be helpful for them to start their preparation to begin anew.

 For the time being, try to avoid TV, Mobiles and Games.
 At least when you are studying.
 It will help you to learn without being distracted.